Praful/desert-island-discs/README.md

 # BBC Desert Island Discs history
 This program scrapes all episode data from the BBC Desert Island Discs website.
-For each episode, it attempts to get the name of the castaway, the music played, the book chosen, the luxury chosen and the favourite track chosen.
+For each episode, it attempts to get the name of the castaway, the music played, the book chosen, the luxury chosen, the favourite track chosen, the original broadcast date and time, and the presenter's name.

 At the time of posting (Feb 2020), over 3,000 episodes were extracted and are in the output directory.

 For more information about how I wrote the program, see my blog post: [Desert Island Discs: all the records, books, and luxuries](https://prafulkapadia.com/2020/02/04/desert-island-discs-all-the-records-books-and-luxuries/).

-*Edit: The output was last updated 26 Oct 2022 and now includes the first broadcast date and time of each episode.*

 ## Installation